OctopusDeploy/Octopus-Docker/README.md

 # Pre-Requisites

-Docker containers are supported on Windows Server 2016 and Windows 10.
+Docker containers are supported on Windows from Windows Server 2016 and Windows 10 onwards.

 Make sure you've enabled the containers feature: